-Milan drips in luxury.
-The streets smell of Armani Code.
+Milan drips with luxury.
+The streets smell of designer perfume.
 You can hear the tick-tack of Laboutins against clean cobbles and see Fat Cats hand over thick wads of Euros to pristine shop assistants.
-Well-heeled locals glide past on bicycles and there is no limit ultra trendy hotspots which host star-studded aperitivi.
+Groomed locals glide past on bicycles and there are infinite hotspots which host star-studded aperitivi.

 I go to Milan twice a year for the biggest shoe event in the world; Micam.
-When I first started going I so desired to soak up the amazing Milanese scene with its Aperol and shine.
-After almost 12 years of bi-annual visits the desire for glmour consumption has faded.
+When I first started going I so desired to soak up the amazing Milanese movida with its Aperol and shine.
+After almost 12 years of bi-annual visits the desire for keeping up with the lifestyle faded.
 Now the highlight of my trip is a visit to my favorite backstreet eatery, Luini.

 The name Luini might jog the memories of Italians and Italophiles in London.
 We used to have our very own Luini near Clerkenwell but alas with its disappearance so went the only authentic panzerotti in town.